 We can give no assurances that we will successfully identify and evaluate suitable business opportunities or that we will conclude a business combination.
-Management has not identified any particular industry or specific business within an industry for evaluation.
 We cannot guarantee that we will be able to negotiate a business combination on favorable terms.
-At the date of this filing, we have no arrangement, agreement or understanding with respect to engaging in a merger with, joint venture with, or acquisition of, a private or public entity.
-No assurances can be given that we will successfully identify and evaluate suitable business opportunities or that we will conclude a business combination.
+At the date of this filing, we are conduting due diligence realted to a potential business opportunity, but no assurances can be given that we will successfully identify and evaluate suitable business opportunities or that we will conclude a business combination.